 THOR is an HMM-based approach to detect and analyze differential peaks in two sets of ChIP-seq data from distinct biological conditions with replicates.
 THOR performs genomic signal processing, peak calling and p-value calculation in an integrated framework.

 Download & Installation

 Important: THOR uses wigToBigWig, bedGraphToBigWig and bigWigMerge from the UCSC utilities website to handle BigWig files.
 THOR therefore automatically copies these tools in your bin directory.
-Note: The tools THOR copies are for a 64bit linux system.
-If you have another system (32bit, macsOS), please copy the appropriate binaries by yourself and make sure that they are contained in your $PATH variable.
+Note: The tools THOR copies are for 64bit linux system or macsOS.
+If you have another system (32bit), please copy the appropriate binaries by yourself and make sure that they are contained in your $PATH variable.